Your prepper pantry? Filled to the brim.

 But there’s just one major hitch: You’re.
 Not.
 Home.

-That’s exactly why get home bags (GHBs) were invented.
+That’s exactly why the get home bag (GHB) was invented.
 When SHTF and you’re far away from the safety of your home, a well-stocked GHB can help you make your way back in one piece.

 Here’s everything you need to know about get home bags: